1 yen note: Meiji Tsuho (1872-1879)

 The first one yen notes adopted and released by the Japanese government were part of a series known as Meiji Tsūhō (明治通宝).
 These notes were the first Japanese currency ever to be printed using western printing at Dondorf and Naumann, which was located in Frankfurt.
-Meiji Tsuho notes were designed by Edoardo Chiossone sometime in 1870 while he was working for Dondorf Naumann on behalf of The National Bank in the Kingdom of Italy.
+Meiji Tsuho notes were designed by Edoardo Chiossone sometime in 1870 while he was working for Dondorf Naumann on behalf of the National Bank of the Kingdom of Italy.
 The process of making Chiossone's proposed design a reality started with the establishment of the "Imperial Printing Bureau of Japan" in 1871 (4th year of Meiji).
 In order to produce the currency the Japanese government reached out to Dondorf and Naumann to gain access to Western technology.
 Chiossone had a falling out with Italian Bank as his relationship with them had hit a breaking point.
 When the company suggested Chiossone for the role as engraver, he quickly accepted the offer.
 The production of money was handed over to the Imperial Printing Bureau in January 1872 when banknotes began to arrive from Germany.
 All of these arrivals were purposely left incomplete due to security reasons, as the words "Meiji Tsuho" and the mark of the Minister of Finance were added by the Imperial Printing Bureau.
 Woodblock printing was eventually employed to save hundreds of people the work of handwriting the characters "Meiji Tsuho" on each individual note.
 One yen notes in particular were released in April 1872 (year 5), with subsidiary notes of 10, 20, and 50 sen. These notes measure 113mm x 71mm in size, and featured an elaborate design that was difficult to forge at the time as counterfeiting was previously rampant with clan notes.
 Eventually enough Western technology was brought over to Japan as the Japanese government produced some one yen Meiji Tsūhō notes domestically.